- How To Lower Your Insurance Premiums If You Have Diabetes

-Diabetes is a highly treatable but potentially deadly disease if left untreated or undiagnosed.
+Diabetes is a highly treatable – but potentially deadly – disease if left untreated or undiagnosed.
 According to the American Diabetes Association, both the death rate from heart disease and risk for stroke are two to four times higher for people with diabetes.
-It is the leading cause of kidney failure and new cases of blindness and is the reason for more than 60 percent of lower limb amputations.
+It’s also the leading cause of kidney failure and new cases of blindness and it’ the reason for more than 60 percent of lower limb amputations.

 Indications you have the disease under control include if you have no other health problems such as kidney failure and your hemoglobin A1C count remains in the single digits, insurers say.

 Insurers look at the age of the applicant, how long they have had diabetes, and other habits such as smoking and drinking, whether they are morbidly obese and whether they have had any other health complications when determining whether an applicant will get insurance and at what cost, said Michael Tessler, president of Brokerage Unlimited in St. Louis, Mo.
 Rates include super preferred (lowest cost), preferred, standard and substandard.

 “In general, people with diabetes can’t get insurance at a preferred rate even if it is controlled,” said Dr. Jacki Goldstein, MetLife’s vice president and chief medical officer for insurance products.

 Type 1 diabetes, also called juvenile diabetes because it affects people at a young age, is the rarer and more serious of the two types of diabetes in which the body stops producing insulin.
 In general, they have a greater chance of developing complications because they have had the disease for a long period of time, and as a result, would most likely be offered insurance at a substandard rate, Goldstein said.

 Those with type 2 diabetes, in which the body no longer makes enough insulin, can get insurance at a standard rate, provided how well the person is responding to treatment, and how well they are maintaining a healthy lifestyle, Tessler said.